When it comes to past relationships, I failed miserably.

-Men stick their foot in their mouth without even meaning to.
+Men stick their foot in their mouth.
 They say and do things without thinking.
-We typically don’t fight, but when it happens it is usually because he is doing one of three things.
+We typically don’t fight, but when it happens it is usually because he said something without thinking first.

-It is either because of the things he said without thinking, the way he treats my children-as though he’s their father (a step parent has a confusing role to play), or in how he sometimes doesn’t back down even when I know I am 100% right.
+Most of our arguments were either because of the things he said without thinking, the way he treats my children (a step parent has a confusing role to play), or in how he sometimes doesn’t back down even when I know I am 100% right.